surgicalcoder/ApiClientGenerator/README.md

 # Changelog

 - Version 3.0 - changed the way the API generation works (uses a central route template as opposed to hard coded), changed json settings file (not backwards compatible but not that different)
+- 3.0.45 - Small issue where _Url's were getting erroneous querystring parameters that were part of URL.